meerasndr/youtube-playlist-mp3/README.md

 - venv for package installation

 Note:
-- This script has not been tested with private playlists & videos, and is expected not to work with them
+- This script has not been tested with private playlists & videos.
+The expectation is that it will NOT work.